pomerium/documentation/content/docs/reference/signing-key.md

 id: signing-key
 title: Signing Key
 description: |
-  Signing Key is the key used to sign a user's attestation JWT which can be consumed by upstream applications to pass along identifying user information like username, id, and groups.
+  Signing Key is one or more PEM-encoded private keys used to sign a user's attestation JWT which can be consumed by upstream applications to pass along identifying user information like username, id, and groups.
+If multiple keys are provided only the first will be used for signing.
 keywords:
   - reference
   - Signing Key